Your Rights if Denied the Purchase of a Firearm

 7700 Midlothian Turnpike

-- Exercise your right to institute a civil action pursuant to § 9.1-135 of the Code of Virginia, provided that any such action is initiated within 30 days of the denial.
+- Exercise your right to institute a civil action pursuant to VA Code § 9.1-135, provided that any such action is initiated within 30 days of the denial.

 - Elect to direct your challenge to the accuracy of a record, in writing, to: FBI, NICS Operations Center, Criminal Justice Information Services Division, 1000 Custer Hollow Road, Module C-3, Clarksburg, West Virginia 26306-0147.
 Electronically submitted appeal requests must be made through the NICS Appeal Website at http://www.fbi.gov/nics-appeals.
 This process of appeal is authorized by 28 CFR 25.10.